tobiasraabe/tobiasraabe.github.io/content/blog/software-patents.md

 software patents.
 This is useful and necessary in two ways.
 First, there is no system by which patents are grouped into topics like software, automation, etc..
 But this is what researchers are ultimately interested in.
-The main system used by the USPTO focuses on technological and functional form which means that a subclass dealing with dispensing solids contains manure spreaders and toothpaste tubes.
+The main system used by the USPTO focuses on the technological and functional form which means that a subclass dealing with dispensing solids contains manure spreaders and toothpaste tubes.
 Second, I could use the thesis for learning Python and doing my first steps into the world of machine learning.